 You do not have to pick a camp; this is not about right or wrong.
-It is about what is working for you and your family.
+It is about what works for you and your baby.

-Can you guarantee “no crying” you might ask?
-No, no one really can.
-For example, if you as the parent have taught your child that the way to fall asleep is to be held to sleep for all naps, bedtime and wakings and you decide that you want to change this; your child will naturally protest or resist this change.
-After all, they don’t know why you have changed your approach.
-If your child is pre-verbal then they will cry.
-My goal is to have as little crying as possible.
-I encourage parents to be loving and responsive but to allow the child the room to learn this vital life skill of putting themselves to sleep.
+Our goal is to have as little crying as possible.
+We encourage parents to be loving and responsive but to allow the child the room to learn this vital life skill of putting themselves to sleep.
 The parent responds and stays with their child and offers physical and verbal reassurance without putting the child to sleep.
 This supports the development of a secure attachment between parent and child.

-If you have any questions about the Gentle Sleep philosophy, please don’t hesitate to ask.
-I can be reached by email at firstname.lastname@example.org or by phone at (604) 788-3044.
+If you have any questions, please don’t hesitate to ask.
+We can be reached by email at firstname.lastname@example.org or by phone at (604) 788-3044.

 Certified Gentle Sleep Coach